jxhou/ContentExplorer/design docs/Router.md

 where DashboardModule is imported at the beginning, and `{ path: 'dashboard', loadChildren: () => DashboardModule },` in route configuration, while DashboardModule can define its own nested routes internally just like any lazy loaded module.

 6. Add routes to route configuration programmatically.
-Besides configure route using ROUTES token (which RouterModule.forRoot/forChild use internally), Router interface can be used to add routes to the configuration.
+Besides configure route using ROUTES token (which RouterModule.forRoot/forChild use internally), Router interface can be used to add routes to the configuration, which is what used in settings page implementation below.

-## Setting module implementation with dynamic routing
+## Settings module implementation with dynamic routing

 ### Goal of settings page implementation
 The settings page is designed to host setting pages from different modules.
 The settings page acts as a container for setting page from any module without any existing knowledge.
 When a new module with setting page is created, it should be able to add its setting page to settings container without changing the settings container.